When the 2017 Borough Market incidents occurred in London near the eg+ office, their staff were impacted:

 The HR team began looking for a solution to help them communicate with and account for all employees.
 If an incident occurred during the week, there were concerns around how quickly they would be able to contact everyone.
 They learnt that their employee directory tool, Names & Faces, offered a Check In option and decided to adopt it.

 When they first got the app they did a test in a company meeting and asked people to mark themselves as safe.
-They choose to send notifications to app, email, and mobile to ensure people get a notification through at least one of the avenues.
+They choose to send notifications via SMS and/or email to ensure people get a notification.
 They train new hires about Names & Faces and Check In during onboarding and also regularly check and update their business continuity plan.

 This preparation stood them in good stead when the time came to activate Check In: